nrademacher/conference-track-manager/README.md

 > "I can save my progress and load it at a later time to resume my work."

 If a user needs to enter a lot of talks, they might not have the time and energy to finish in one session.
-They should be able to save their progress, so they can close the app and load it up at a later at a later time.
+They should be able to save their progress, so they can close the app and load it up at a later point in time.

 For that reason I implemented basic saving/loading capabilities, which work by stringifying the current state and saving it to `.save-state.json` in the folder `.save-states`, or parsing a state object from JSON and loading it into the current state (see `src/actions/saveToFile.js` and `src/actions/loadFromFile.js`.